microsoft/playwright/docs/api.md

 - Browser context is closed.
 - Browser application is closed or crashed.
 - The [`browser.close`](#browserclose) method was called.

+#### event: 'page'
+- <[PageEvent]>

+Emitted when a new Page is created in the BrowserContext.
+The event will also fire for popup pages.

 #### browserContext.addInitScript(script[, ...args])
 - `script` <[function]|[string]|[Object]> Script to be evaluated in all pages in the browser context.